matteb29/Simulating-Complex-Physics-with-Graph-Networks/README.md

 `render_rollout.py`: a module to visualize the rollout results as a GIF

 **Note** that the we ran the scripts using CERN SWAN environment so they are optimized to it.
-Every single training was done using a Tesla T4 GPU and last about 20 hours.
+Every single training was done using a Tesla T4 GPU and last about 20 hours for a number of Gradient Descent Steps of the order of $10^6$.